KevinRhode/MySQL-employee-tracker/README.md

   MySQL - MAC --
   brew install mysql
   The server is set up without a default root password.
 You can connect to it using the following command:
-  mysql -uroot
+  mysql -u root
-  Important: (Optional) You should change the root password after you install MySQL Server.
+  Important: You should change the root password after you install MySQL Server.
 You can do this with the following command:
   mysql_secure_installation

   MySQL -PC -- (TA Will Ref)